amitfin/retry/README.md

 target:
   entity_id: light.kitchen
 ```

 If the new state is different than expected, the attempt is considered a failure and the loop of retries continues.
 The `expected_state` parameter can be a list, it supports templates, and it's not passed to the inner service call.

 `state_grace` (seconds) is is an _optional_ parameter which controls the grace period of `expected_state`.
 There is an additional state validation at the end of the period if the entity's state doesn't match `expected_state` right after the service call.
-The service call attepmt is considered a failure only if the 2nd validation fails.
+The service call attempt is considered a failure only if the 2nd validation fails.
 The default value is 0.2 seconds.
 The `state_grace` parameter is not passed to the inner service call.

 Notes:

 1. The service does not propagate inner service failures (exceptions) since the retries are done in the background.
 However, the service logs a warning when the inner function fails (on every attempt).
 It also logs an error and issue a repair ticket when the maximum amount of retries is reached.
 Repair tickets can be disabled via the [integration's configuration dialog](https://my.home-assistant.io/redirect/integration/?domain=retry).
 2. Service calls support a list of entities either by providing an explicit list or by [targeting areas and devices](https://www.home-assistant.io/docs/scripts/service-calls/#targeting-areas-and-devices).
 The call to the inner service is done individually per entity to isolate failures.

 ## Install

 HACS is the preferred and easier way to install the component, and can be done by using this My button:

 [![Open your Home Assistant instance and open a repository inside the Home Assistant Community Store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=amitfin&repository=retry&category=integration)